 - Learn Russian words: you must learn at least 10 new words a day.
 Building your vocabulary is one of the key points for mastering a language.

-- Listen to our lessons while you are walking or doing your housework.
+- Listen to our lessons or Russian podcast while you are walking or doing your housework.

 - Watch Russian movies with subtitles.

 - Try to think in Russian, try to describe your daily routine in Russian while doing it.

 - Find a Russian pen pal and practice to compose messages without Google translator.
 Let a native speaker to correct you.